 For less urgent health needs, contact your GP or local pharmacist in the usual way.
 If a health professional has given you a specific phone number to call when you're concerned about your condition, continue to use that number.
 For immediate life-threatening emergencies, continue to call 999.

-Leeds, a beautiful city with a dynamic student community, attracts most students from all over the world.
-For those looking for convenient and comfortable living arrangements, finding the right student accommodation in Leeds is crucial, and amber provides a seamless solution.
-With amber’s platform, one can explore a diverse range of Leeds student accommodation options that cater to various lifestyles and budgets.
-These include fully furnished en-suite rooms with private bathrooms, spacious studios with private kitchenettes, and shared apartments that promote a social environment while maintaining personal space.
+Leeds is a city with a community that attracts most students from all over the world.
+For those who are looking for comfortable living arrangements, finding the right student accommodation in Leeds is important, and amber is a one stop solution for it.
+With amber’s platform, you can check out a range of Leeds student accommodation options that is suitable for various lifestyles and budgets.
+It has en-suite, studios and shared apartments that promote a healthy environment while maintaining personal space.

-Amber streamlines the search and booking process for student accommodations in Leeds, offering support at every stage.
-From comparing options to securing Leeds student accommodation within walking distance of top universities like the Leeds University, Leeds Trinity University, & Leeds Beckett University, the entire process is simplified.
-With amber’s 24/7 assistance, flexible stay durations, and hassle-free booking, finding the ideal Leeds student accommodation has never been easier.
-Popular choices for student accommodation in Leeds include St Albans by Vita Student for its short drive from the University of Leeds, while some other top properties are located just 6 minutes from Leeds Metropolitan University.
-Amber’s services make securing your ideal student properties in Leeds effortless, with top providers like Unite Students, Vita Student, and more, allowing you to dive into the city’s lively student life with ease.
+Amber helps in the search and booking process for student accommodations in Leeds, and offers support at every stage of booking.
+You can compare options and securing Leeds student accommodation within walking distance of top universities like the Leeds University, Leeds Trinity University & Leeds Beckett University, as the entire process is simplified by amber.
+Popular choices for student accommodation in Leeds include St Albans by Vita Student, as it is just a short drive away from the University of Leeds, while some other top student properties in Leeds are located just 6 minutes from Leeds Metropolitan University.

 1. iQ Leeds